These are very important members of the lab who have now moved on to work on new projects and adventures.

 Graduate Student

-Andrew is currently a postdoctoral fellow in the Peifer Lab at University of North Carolina, Chapel Hill
+Andrew is currently a lecturer in the Biology Department at University of Massachusetts, Amherst

 Dylane Wineland